wkf/aviary/README.md

 ## Installation

+To quickly create a new project with aviary installed, use `aviary/lein-template` from the command line:

+    lein new aviary <project-name>

-To install, add the following dependency to your `project.clj` file:
+To install aviary in an existing project, add the following dependency to your `project.clj` file:

     [aviary "0.1.3"]